 While.
 Avoid the indiscriminate use of this word for and, but, and although.
 Many writers use it frequently as a substitute for and or but, either from a mere desire to vary the connective, or from uncertainty which of the two connectives is the more appropriate.
 In this use it is best replaced by a semicolon.

 This is entirely correct, as shown by the paraphrase,

-The office and salesrooms are on the ground floor, while the rest of the build- ing is devoted to manufac- turing.
-The office and salesrooms are on the ground floor; the rest of the building is devoted to manufacturing. -- --

-Its use as a virtual equivalent of although is allowable in sentences where this leads to no ambiguity or absurdity.
+The office and salesrooms are on the ground floor, while the rest of the building is devoted to manufacturing.
+Its use as a virtual equivalent of although is ufacturing. allowable in sentences where this leads to no ambiguity or absurdity.